VatsaDev/nanoChatGPT/data/Chat/README.md

 # Chat Dataset

-Labeled Chat dataset based of personality dataset on kaggle
+dataset based on multiple corpuses, see the whole list in the readme